Review of the Dual Boot Process Using Acronis Disk Director

 Another nice feature the Acronis OS Selector gives you is the option to disable or timeout the OS Selector.
 That is a good feature to have if you are only using one operating system as a test computer and you want to instantly boot into your main computer operating system instead of actually having to choose at every startup.

-The Acronis Disk Director 11 Home Hard Drive management utility helps you manage your gigabytes of data fast and efficiently.
+Acronis Disk Director 12 helps you manage your gigabytes of data fast and efficiently.
 Whether you need to upgrade your hard drive or dual boot your computer with different operating systems, the Disk Director is the tool to make any byte management task faster and easier than ever before.
-See our review of Disk Director 11.
-Save 15% with the Disk Director 11 Home Coupon Code: MJJDD15
+Check our reviews of the Disk Director to see this tool in action.